 For opening times and more click here

-Birmingham’s open air cinema is the perfect place to enjoy a family movie out of the house.
+Birmingham’s open air cinema is the perfect place to enjoy a family film out of the house.
 There are films suited for everyone, all you need is a car and some snacks and you’re set!

-For movies and times visit here
+For films and times visit here

 Queen and King for a day